ParadauxIO/ComputerScienceFriendlyCornerPages/docs/README.md

 ### Development State:

-This website is still in early development, please report any issues faced with the website; including typos, grammar mistakes, insensitive language, programming mistakes, etc. Issues can be reported via the GitHub Repository for the project [here](https://github.com/ParadauxIO/ComputerScienceFriendlyBot)
+This website is still in early development, please report any issues faced with the website; including typos, grammar mistakes, insensitive language, programming mistakes, etc. Issues can be reported via the GitHub Repository for the project [here](https://github.com/ParadauxIO/ComputerScienceFriendlyCornerPages)

+### Contributing

+I (Rían) am not taking pure CS, so I would love if people were willing to submit markdown notes and resources for pure CS topics.
+You can find the github repository [here](https://github.com/ParadauxIO/ComputerScienceFriendlyCornerPages)

+If you don't know how to use git, it's a planned tutorial

+### Roadmap

+You can see a list of planned pages [here](/planned.md)